 05.04 Director, Office of Nuclear Security and Incident Response (NSIR).

-Provides support to NMSS in the event technical expertise is required.
+Provides support to NMSS in the event technical security expertise is required.

 05.05 Director, Division of Fuel Facility Inspection (DFFI).

 Coordinates scheduling of licensee performance review activities in accordance with this IMC for operating fuel cycle facilities or for the operating portion of the facilities which have both operation and construction.